SMIK Wing Foiling

 Under 5'8" it gets quite difficult to get a SUP to paddle into a wave and get up onto the foil.
 Possible, but not ideal for most.

 The versatility to have a board you can wing foil and SUP foil is indeed a bonus.
 When it's not windy you can be out there enjoying a SUP foil session and then when the wind kicks in, you can switch the paddle for a wing.
 The perfect one-board foil quiver.

 The other bonus of boards of this volume is if when winging the wind drops, you can still float back to the beach with ease.

 5'0 x 26" - 82L

 As your skill-set improves, you'll be wanting to move down to a shorter board.
 Not as versatile as the cross-over foil Slabs, wing-specific boards are a fair bit short, but still provide enough volume to stand on to get up and going, but are a little harder to lift and start flying.

 When you really want to step it up, you go down.
 With a sinking water start.
-Ultra-maneuverable for when you really want start throwing it around and boost it.
+Ultra-maneuverable for when you really want to start throwing it around and boosting.

-The water start is a surprisingly easy take off to master as long as there’s plenty power in the wing.
-Once there’s a certain level of mastery and you get onto the smaller boards, it’s a game changer.
+The water start is a surprisingly easy take-off to master as long as there’s plenty of power in the wing.
+Once there’s a certain level of mastery and you get onto the smaller boards, it’s a game-changer.